hitesh11tahiliani/Focuz/README.md

 ## The problem

-* The presence of YouTube recommendations comments and advertisements hinders users from efficiently engaging in online learning, impeding their ability to access and complete free educational content effectively.
+* The presence of YouTube recommendations comments and advertisements hinders users from efficiently engaging in online learning, impeding their ability to access and complete free educational content effectively...

 ## Solution